Myrtle Beach, South Carolina: Athletic teams and facilities

 Myrtle Beach is home to the Myrtle Beach Pelicans, a Carolina League baseball team and a Chicago Cubs farm franchise.
 It was also home to the Myrtle Beach Mutiny, a pro soccer team playing in the Premier Development League until 2018.

-TicketReturn.com Field at Pelicans Ballpark is the home field of the Myrtle Beach Pelicans and is just off Highway 17 in Myrtle Beach.
-It opened in 1999 and seats 6,500 people.
+Pelicans Ballpark is the home field of the Myrtle Beach Pelicans.
+It opened in 1999.
 It is the finish point of the Bi-Lo Myrtle Beach Marathon.
-TicketReturn.com Field is also home of the annual "Baseball at the Beach" collegiate baseball tournament.
+Pelicans Ballpark is also home of the annual "Baseball at the Beach" collegiate baseball tournament.
 Hosted by Coastal Carolina University each year, the tournament pits participating NCAA Division I baseball programs in the United States.

 NASCAR

 NASCAR-sanctioned Stock car racing was held at Myrtle Beach Speedway, a .538 mi, semi-banked, asphalt-paved oval track lon US 501.
 Drivers in the Late Model classes will compete (against those of Greenville-Pickens Speedway) for the South Carolina Championship in the NASCAR Whelen All-American Series.
 South Carolina Champions' scores will be calculated against other state and provincial champions for a continental championship.
+It hosted the 2010 UOA Nationals where 8 collegiate ultimate teams from 5 conferences would be represented.

-It hosted the 2010 UOA Nationals where 8 collegiate ultimate teams from 5 conferences will be represented.
+On August 15, 2020, the track held its final race, as the track was closed and demolished soon after, it is now the site of new townhomes.